What is Amazon SageMaker AI?

 The choice depends on your skills and requirements: SageMaker Studio for data scientists with full control over the ML process, SageMaker Canvas for business analysts without programming knowledge (no-code AutoML), SageMaker Autopilot for automatic model training with full transparency, SageMaker Pipelines for MLOps and CI/CD, SageMaker Ground Truth for data labeling.
 For production deployments, use SageMaker Endpoints (real-time, serverless, or batch).

-Yes, Amazon SageMaker is available in EU regions (Frankfurt, Ireland, Paris, Stockholm, Milan) and can be operated GDPR-compliant.
+Yes, Amazon SageMaker AI is available in EU regions (Frankfurt, Ireland, Paris, Stockholm, Milan) and can be operated GDPR-compliant.
 AWS provides data processing agreements (AWS GDPR DPA) and appropriate certifications (ISO 27001, ISO 27017, ISO 27018, SOC 1/2/3).
 You can restrict data residency to EU regions and ensure training data and models never leave Europe.
-VPC integration enables additional network isolation.
+VPC integration enables additional network isolation, and KMS encryption protects data at rest.

 Which ML frameworks are supported?